 If to the NPS:

 Superintendent, Lost River National Park

+- -

-If to NRD:
+If to NR D:

 [address]

-11. This Letter of Intent constitutes the entire agreement between NPS and NRD with respect to the Proposed Lease of the Premises and supersedes all prior offers or negotiations, whether oral or written.
+the Proposed Lease of the Premises and supersedes all prior offers or negotiations, whether oral or written.
 This Letter of Intent may not be amended or modified except by an instrument in writing signed by NPS and NRD.

 If these terms and conditions are acceptable to you, please so indicate by signing below.

 Sincerely,

-Regional Director, Region

-National Park Service
+Regional Director, Region National Park Service

+Agreed:

-Agreed: Newlands Redevelopment Corporation By Title Attest: Title:
+Newlands Redevelopment Corporation

+By

+Title

+Attest:

+Title: